quyennt2020/SERVICE/medequip-repairflow/CUSTOMER_360_IMPLEMENTATION.md

 ## Success! 🎉

-The Customer 360° detail view is now fully functional and provides a comprehensive view of customer information, equipment, and service history all in one place!
+The Customer 360° detail view is now fully functional and provides a comprehensive view of customer information, equipment, service history, and contacts all in one place!

+### Completed Features
+- [x] Overview Tab (KPIs, Customer Info)
+- [x] Equipment Tab (List of equipment)
+- [x] Service History Tab (List of tickets)
+- [x] Contacts Tab (List of contacts)
+- [x] Billing Tab (List of invoices)